yichengtao/CMU_Project_C/README.md

 Goodbye

 See Output.txt for details.
-The size of the project is 31 lines.
+The size of the whole project is 31 lines.